 - Responsible and professional conduct that serves as a role model to staff, volunteers, and youth.

 - Ability to set priorities and meet deadlines.

 - Must demonstrate ability to manage multiple priorities simultaneously.

 - Proficiency in Microsoft Excel, Outlook, Word, and understanding of virtual educational platforms such as Teams and Zoom.

 - Investment in non-violent conflict resolution, confronting racism, sexism, and other injustices, and helping children and families heal and grow.

-- Masters’ degree in social work, or related field
+- Masters’ degree in social work, mental health counseling, or related field

 - Prior experience working with low-income individuals and families required

 - Proficiency with Microsoft Word, Excel, and Teams